Top BIM Software Tools in 2023

 Shortcomings:

-- Extreme system requirements for a desktop application
+- Extreme system requirements for desktop application

 - Handling large projects is cumbersome